Guthrie: "Elizabethtown is certainly feeling a loss today"

-Congressman Brett Guthrie today issued the following statement in response to President Obama's State of the Union address:
+Congressman Brett Guthrie (KY-02) today issued the following statement following the news of the passing of Elizabethtown Mayor Tim Walker:

 |